 Types of Treatment Offered for Fentanyl Abuse at the White Deer Run Treatment Network

 The White Deer Run Treatment Network is a renowned and respected network of residential and outpatient centers for adults who are struggling with chemical dependency and certain co-occurring mental health conditions.
 With 16 locations throughout the state of Pennsylvania, the White Deer Run Treatment Network is uniquely prepared to offer a full continuum of care to help individuals achieve and maintain long-term recovery.

-Programs within the White Deer Run Treatment Network include detox, residential rehabilitation, outpatient programs (OP), intensive outpatient programs (IOP), partial hospitalization programs (PHP), and halfway houses.
+Programs within the White Deer Run Treatment Network include detox, residential rehabilitation, outpatient programs (OP), intensive outpatient programs (IOP), and partial hospitalization programs (PHP).

 The goal of treatment at any White Deer Run rehab center is not merely to alleviate symptoms, but to provide actionable solutions that empower individuals to identify, address, and ultimately overcome the obstacles that have been preventing them from living healthier, drug-free lives.
 When an adult enters treatment at a White Deer Run rehab center, he or she can expect to receive clinically superior care that has been customized to meet his or her specific needs and that is provided by teams of experienced professionals in an atmosphere of dignity and respect.